7.1.4 FA debts - interest charge on debts

 Termination of the payment arrangement

-- at the individual's request, or
+- at the debtor's request, or

 Centrelink has discretion not to terminate an arrangement at the request of an individual if Centrelink considers this appropriate.

 Act reference: FA(Admin)Act section 91 Arrangement for payment of debt by instalments, section 78A Interest charge-failure to comply with or termination of repayment arrangement

 The rate of the interest charge is the 90-day Bank Accepted Bill rate published by the Reserve Bank of Australia (Interest Rates and Yields - Money Market - Monthly - F1.1), plus an additional 7%, as is applied by the ATO for tax debts (General interest charge (GIC) rates).
 The interest charge will be updated quarterly.